KellzCodes/c-plus-plus-practice/Sam's Teach Yourself/README.md

 |---------------------------------------------------------------------------------------------------|------------------------------------------------------------------|
 | **DO** use the "Do/Don't" boxes to find  a quick summary of a fundamental  principle in a lesson. | **DON'T** overlook the useful information offered in these boxes |

-This book uses different typefaces to differentiate between code and plain English.
+This repo uses different typefaces to differentiate between code and plain English.
 Throughout the lessons, code, commands, and programming-related terms appear in a computer ```typeface```.